cmoyates/GDMC-Entry/README.md

 ## Credits
 With the exception of the things stated below everything in this project was done by me:

 - There are some snippets of code from the built-in MCEdit filter "Topsoil" that I used to get a heightmap efficiently.
-I have clearly indicated when this is done in the code, but for the sake of clarity, it's mainly from line 466 to 487 and from line 738 to 751.
+I have clearly indicated when this is done in the code, but for the sake of clarity, it's mainly from lines 466 to 487 and from lines 738 to 751.
 Doing a bit of digging it looks like the "Topsoil" filter was developed by codewarrior0 whose GitHub you can check out [here](https://github.com/codewarrior0).

 - I had a ton of help designing the actual structures found in the schematics from my classmate James Hudson whose GitHub you can check out [here](https://github.com/jhudson1998).